-The action of making the caterpillars will provoke some mathematical talk about how the process is going and observations of what is happening.
-Look for examples of the use of descriptive language related to length, weight, thickness, thinness, hardness, softness as the children play.
-It's worth remembering that this play is the setting for the cognitive work involved in the task and the children will be making sense of their actions and the consequences of those actions as they make their caterpillars.
+The action of making the caterpillars will provoke some mathematical talk about the process and observations of what is happening.
+Look for examples of the use of descriptive language related to length, weight, thickness, thinness, hardness, softness ... as the children play.
+It's worth remembering that this initial play is the setting for the cognitive work involved in the task and the children will be making sense of their actions and the consequences of those actions as they make their caterpillars.
 Allow plenty of time for exploratory work that involves direct comparisons between different caterpillars first of all.